mesosphere/dcos-commons/docs/pages/tutorials/secrets-tutorial.md

 ```

-Please note that the third secret for the `word` pod does not have a specific `file` keyword.
+The third secret for the `word` pod does not have a specific `file` keyword.
 Therefore, its secret path `hello-world/secret3` is also used as the file path by default.
 As can be seen in the output, `hello-world` directory is created and the content of the third secret is copied to the `secret3` file.